 - Travellers of colour might experience racism in Rīga.
 Some restaurants and bars have been known to simply ignore or even refuse to serve melanin-rich patrons.

 If you have a long list of sights and activities on your checklist, pick up a Rīga Pass.
-Perks include free public transport, free or discounted admission to some museums and a free walking tour of Old Rīga.
-Cards are available for purchase at the tourist office, the airport and several major hotels.
+Perks include free public transport, free or discounted admission to most museums, discounts in restaurants and a free walking tour of Old Rīga.
+Cards are available for purchase at a variety of locations including the tourist office, the airport and several major hotels.
 Prices for one-/two-/three-day cards are €25/30/35.
 Check www.liveriga.com for more information.

 Rīga's LGBTIQ scene is small, with just a few establishments that cater specifically to the community.
 It is the only Baltic country to ever host Europride (2015) and is one of the host cities of Baltic Pride (www.balticpride.org), an annual festival that rotates between Rīga, Vilnius and Tallinn.